elenamaurizzi/articolo1prova/README.md

     our curiosity about distribution formats of albums released between 2000-2020, and from our desire to investigate the matter from a statistical point of view, in light also of the general renewed interest in vinyl.</p>

- <p align="justify">Over the last two decades, a total amount of around 144,500 albums have been released (according to Wikidata),
+ <p align="justify">According to Wikidata, a total amount of around 144,500 albums have been released over the last two decades,
     but our data sample is considerably smaller: it comprises approximately 35,000 albums, of which 40% have been released on CD, 34% on a streaming platform, and 4% on vinyl.
 This should come as no surprise.
 Cast your mind back to the early 2000s, a time dominated by CDs – the primary medium through which music enthusiasts as well as casual listeners could enjoy